acmoles/portfolio/portfolio/projects/toucanbox.md

 <Content-PointsSection :content="true" :points="[

-{ src:'/svg-icons/icon_sad.svg', alt:'sad face', title:'Prospective customers are usually on their phones', description:'Customer inverview.
+{ src:'/svg-icons/icon_device.svg', alt:'Phone', title:'Prospective customers are usually on their phones', description:'Customer inverview.
 Usually on social media - facebook - see our ad.
 Projects completed for small businesses and startups.' },

-{ src:'/svg-icons/icon_time.svg', alt:'clock', title:'We were pushing users into the signup funnel too soon', description:'If you don’t care for SEO and don’t want to mess with installing dependencies, these are still great choices.' },
+{ src:'/svg-icons/icon_turn.svg', alt:'clock', title:'We were pushing users into the signup funnel too soon', description:'If you don’t care for SEO and don’t want to mess with installing dependencies, these are still great choices.' },

-{ src:'/svg-icons/icon_idea.svg', alt:'lightbulb', title:'Dropout after partially completing the signup form was surprisingly high', description:'Years experience working for clients like Google and Amazon.' },
+{ src:'/svg-icons/icon_divert.svg', alt:'lightbulb', title:'Dropout after partially completing the signup form was surprisingly high', description:'Years experience working for clients like Google and Amazon.' },

-{ src:'/svg-icons/icon_search.svg', alt:'search', title:'It wasn’t clear in our messaging that we offer a subscription', description:'VuePress is focused on content-centric static sites and provides features tailored for technical documentation out of the box.' },
+{ src:'/svg-icons/icon_understanding.svg', alt:'search', title:'It wasn’t clear in our messaging that we offer a subscription', description:'VuePress is focused on content-centric static sites and provides features tailored for technical documentation out of the box.' },

-{ src:'/svg-icons/icon_docs.svg', alt:'documents', title:'We need more imagery showing the box contents and breadth of the range', description:'Award winning team members.' },
+{ src:'/svg-icons/icon_visible.svg', alt:'documents', title:'We need more imagery showing the box contents and breadth of the range', description:'Award winning team members.' },

-{ src:'/svg-icons/icon_device.svg', alt:'device', title:'Lack of feedback that a trial code was applied caused anxiety', description:'Market/competitor research.
+{ src:'/svg-icons/icon_sad.svg', alt:'device', title:'Lack of feedback that a trial code was applied caused anxiety', description:'Market/competitor research.
 Hexo has been serving the Vue docs well - in fact, we are probably still a long way to go from migrating away from it for our main site.' },

 ]">